safetyscore/safetyscore/docs/whitepaper/whitepaper.md

    `RelatedContactKeys` and a joint signature from all of them.

-   The upstream contact can use the provided `DistributionProof` to ensure that the receiver had converted the `MintToken` passed to them into a `ViralToken`, that this had been deposited into the right `DailyRiskAccount`, and that they'd made the appropriate `DistributionCommitment`.
+   The upstream contact can use the provided `DistributionProof` to ensure that the receiver had converted the `BlindedMintToken` passed to them into a `RiskToken`, that this had been deposited into the right `DailyRiskAccount`, and that they'd made the appropriate `DistributionCommitment`.

-   They can also check for any other Distribution Commitments that are present, and check that they'd received any applicable Distributions relating to them, and thus ensure that the contact was passing on Viral Tokens it had received.
+   They can also check for any other Distribution Commitments that are present, and check that they'd received any applicable Distributions relating to them, and thus ensure that the contact was passing on Risk Tokens it had received.

-The distribution of Viral Tokens is only to existing contacts at the time a `Distribution` is received, and is not propagated to future contacts.
+The distribution of Risk Tokens is only to existing contacts at the time a `Distribution` is received, and is not propagated to future contacts.
 This ensures that:

-* Certain classes of attacks aren't as feasible, e.g. stealing the mobile device of an infected individual to cause havoc at the local gym by setting off a "Viral Bomb" and making everyone in the gym think they're at risk.
+* Certain classes of attacks aren't as feasible, e.g. stealing the mobile device of an infected individual to cause havoc at the local gym by setting off a "Risk Bomb" and making everyone in the gym think they're at risk.

-* Infected individuals are turned into social pariahs as they walk down the street due to others getting notified of a recent contact giving them some Viral Tokens.
+* Infected individuals aren't turned into social pariahs as they walk down the street, as others would notice their scores go down soon after.

 ### SafetyScore Calculation